 With over 70 species of ticks in Australia, it’s not hard to believe that many of them are located along the east coast.
 Over 95% of tick bites in our area are from the paralysis tick, commonly known as a bush tick, grass tick or seed tick.
 So, what does a paralysis tick look like?
 Well, that is dependent on what stage of life it’s in, and whether it has started to feed.

-Paralysis ticks grow from an egg to a larva, and at this stage, they are about one millimetre long and brown in colour.
-They then reach around 2 millimetre at the brown nymph stage.
-As they head into adulthood the blood-sucking tick can grow as big as five millimetres.
+Paralysis ticks grow from an egg to a larva, and at this stage, they are brown and about one millimetre long.
+They then reach around 2 millimetres at the brown nymph stage.
+As they head into adulthood, the blood-sucking tick can grow as big as five millimetres.

-When ticks have started feeding they will swell in size up to one centimetre, and become a grey-blue colour.
-The tricky bit is when ticks are in the very young stage and they land on your skin because they can just look like a black dot.
+When ticks start feeding, they will swell in size up to one centimetre and become a grey-blue colour.
+When ticks are in the very young stage, and they land on your skin, they can look like a black dot.

 Can ticks jump?